chalbert/w3p/specs/web-context.md

 * Intermediate provider should only freeze the context under their own key
 * Only the root context should freeze the context object itself
+* It is recommended to only use serializable structure
 * If you share your provider outside your app :
   * It may be wiser to let the application decide if the context should be frozen
   * You should stay away from library to format your context

 ```
 const contextKey = Symbol('intl');